gafb/robotics/README.md

 6º Step (Optional):

-Move robot with `rosrun robotics goTo.py roomX` or `rosrun key_teleop key_teleop.py` to see the rostopic echo closest_person showing the values of the topic
+Move robot with `rosrun robotics goTo.py room[X]` or `rosrun key_teleop key_teleop.py` to see the rostopic echo closest_person showing the values of the topic

 Detect people: